 \subsection{Learning Recurrent Policy via Offline RL}

-The recurrent policy network contains a semantic mask encoder, a temporal encoder, and an actor-critic network.
-We train it via offline reinforcement learning with the collected dataset, as illustrated in Figure~\ref{Fig.1}.
+The recurrent policy network contains a segmentation mask encoder, a temporal encoder, and an actor-critic network.
+We train it using offline reinforcement learning with the collected dataset, as illustrated in Figure~\ref{Fig.1}.

 \textbf{Recurrent Policy Networks:} Drawing from prior experience, the agent may encounter challenges related to partial observability and non-Markovian movements~\cite{zhong2021distractor}.
 For instance, abrupt changes in speed or direction near obstacles could lead to the loss of the target within the field of view.
 Traditional single-frame state representations lack temporal information and are ill-equipped to handle such scenarios during long-horizon interactions with the environment.
 To address these issues, we adopt a standard CNN-LSTM architecture as our recurrent state encoder, which effectively captures long-term hidden state representations and also maintains a real-time inference.
 In offline training, we first sample a batch sequence of data from the collected offline dataset as input, each sequence of data is expressed as $\{ (S_{i}, a_{i}, S_{i}^{'}, r_{i})...(S_{i+L}, a_{i+L}, S_{i+L}^{'}, r_{i+L}) \}$ where $i$ is a randomly selected starting frame in an offline dataset. $S_{i}^{'}$ is the next state of $S_{i}$. $L$ is the predefined sequence length.
-In the training phase, we input the sequence of the pre-processed segmentation mask $S_{i}, S_{i+1}...S_{i+L}$ and randomized initial hidden state $h_{0}, c_{0}$ to obtain the state sequence representation $x_{i},x_{i+1}...x_{t}$, which is used in Q network to learn offline action policy $\pi_{off}$.
-In the testing phase, we input the current segmentation result $S_{t}$ and the last hidden state $h_{t-1}, c_{t-1}$ to obtain the output action $a_{t}$.
+In the training phase, the sequence of the pre-processed segmentation masks $S_{i}, S_{i+1}...S_{i+L}$ are encoded into state representation $x_{i},x_{i+1}...x_{t}$, which is used in Q network to learn offline action policy $\pi_{off}$.
+In the testing phase, the current segmentation result $S_{t}$ and the last hidden state $h_{t-1}, c_{t-1}$ are used to get the action $a_{t}$.